What jobs can I get with my Level 5 Diploma?

 Universities have a great deal of academic scholarships to award to students, based on factors such as: their academic achievements, their home country and their financial status.

 A lot of universities also offer progression scholarships, where if you studied with them for an undergraduate degree, you can get a discount for choosing to continue and study a postgraduate degree.
-For example, the University of Worcester offer a 10% scholarship to students who have completed their top-up degree and the University of Central Lancashire offer 20%.
+For example, the University of Central Lancashire offer a 20% scholarship to students who have completed their top-up degree with them.

 Click here for more information about NCC Education’s top-up degree at the University of Central Lancashire.